 Coincidently, Topgolf serves bar food, but not your average, ordinary, greasy bar food.
 They serve kicked up, inspired, gourmet, delectable bar food.
-For instance, take their charcuterie board it’s served in a super large, salted, buttery pretzel with sauces for dipping.
+For instance, they serve a charcuterie board in a super large, salted, buttery pretzel.
 Previously, you could only get the Jumbo Pretzel Board at Topgolf.

-My Topgolf Pretzel Board Recipe is adorned with Genoa salami, pepperoni, prosciutto, pepper jack, cheddar cheese, apples, grapes, blackberries, pistachios, and pecans.
-It’s served with a simple cheese sauce and honey mustard sauce.
-I varied it slightly from the original to fit our tastes better.
-Feel free to put your spin on it too.
+I filled My Topgolf Pretzel Board Recipe with Genoa salami, pepperoni, prosciutto, pepper jack, cheddar cheese, apples, grapes, blackberries, pistachios, and pecans.
+For serving, I chose a simple cheese sauce and honey mustard sauce.
+Feel free to put your favorite items on your board.

 - 1 apple sliced